 The City proactively cleans the sanitary sewer system, with the goal of cleaning the entire system annually.
 Recently installed or rehabilitated sewer lines are primarily HDPE, which is much less prone to root intrusion and other problems and therefore does not require such frequent cleaning.
 HDPE lines are currently on a 5-yr cleaning cycle.
 A separate cleaning program for "hotspot" locations is described in Table 4.1.
 Historical system-wide line cleaning footages are listed in Table 4.2.
+Refer to the end of this section for a discussion of lateral cleaning activities.

-Table 4.1 Hot Spot Line Cleaning
+Table 4.1 Hot Spot Line Cleaning1